-This scenario is more practiced and popular at present.
-Some applications employ this method to add enhanced functions or improve user experience.
+This scenario is more practiced and popular in present.
+Some applications employ this method to add extending functions or improve user experience.
 Even cloud phone appears and is deeply merged with networking services for user convenience.
 In this paper, we mainly focus on the partial virtualization scenario.

-B. Drivers and benefits of terminal virtualization
+B. Drivers and Benefits of Terminal Virtualization

 Terminal virtualization facilitated the fusion of mobile terminal and cloud service that provides a platform wherein some computing, storing and data abstraction tasks are performed by the cloud and mobile terminal simply seeks an access to them.
-In the following, we show the drivers and benefits of terminal virtualization.
+Following shows the drivers and benefits of terminal virtualization: